-Trainers, Niantic sent a new “First Strike” warning, and the Pokemon Go players are not happy with it – it seems like Niantic made a mistake with some accounts.
+Previous Story: Trainers, Niantic sent a new “First Strike” warning to a lot of players who transferred Pokemon to Let’s Go, to those who are using PokeBall+ and to a lot of Trainers who are using Apple Watch.
+Pokemon Go players are not happy with it – it seems like Niantic made a mistake with some accounts.

-Many legit Pokemon Go players, including myself, are concerned about the latest ‘First Strike’ wave, as they’ve never used third-party apps and received the following warning notice:
+Many legit Pokemon Go players are concerned about the latest ‘First Strike’ wave, as they’ve never used third-party apps and received the following warning notice:

 Keep in mind that this is not a strike, just a reminder of our Terms of Service.

 Now, if you read the message again, it clearly says that is the FIRST STRIKE.

 They’ve also explained: